Mike Findley

 The University of Texas at Austin

-I publish in Nature Human Behaviour, PNAS, AJPS, International Organization, Management Science, and Cambridge University Press.
-I conduct fieldwork in Colombia, Afghanistan, DRC, Sudan, South Sudan, South Africa, and Uganda.
+I publish in Nature Human Behaviour, PNAS, AJPS, International Organization, Management Science, International Studies Quarterly, Journal of Conflict Resolution, and Cambridge University Press.
+Fieldwork in Colombia, DRC, Sudan, South Sudan, Ethiopia, Tanzania, Uganda, Kenya, South Africa, Rwanda, the Bahamas, and elsewhere.

 Professor (by courtesy) at McCombs and LBJ · Co-director, IPD · Strauss Center Distinguished Scholar · EGAP member · President, Evaluasi